 The local authority may also combine a needs assessment with any other assessment it is carrying out, or it may carry out assessments jointly with, or on behalf of another body, for example prisoners’ health assessments.

 The local authority should consider processes for identifying people in custodial settings who are likely to have or to develop care and support needs.
 Reception screening and health assessments are key opportunities to establish whether an individual has been receiving care and support before entering custody.
-Existing processes such as interviews for court purposes conducted by the National Probation Service could be used to obtain information about current social care needs.
+Existing processes such as interviews for court purposes conducted by the probation service could be used to obtain information about current social care needs.
 This information follows the individual into the custodial setting and can be used to enable appropriate links to local authorities.
 This also applies to people with low level needs who are being supported in the community by local authority community services.
 Sharing this information will enable continuity of care in the custodial setting.

 Local authorities should aim to conduct assessments of those who appear to have care and support needs promptly following receipt of the referral from managers of custodial settings or the prison’s health providers.
 People in a custodial setting have a right to self-refer for an assessment and local authorities should work with the managers of the custodial setting to consider how to facilitate and respond to self-referrals.
 The local authority should provide appropriate types of care and support prior to completion of the assessment where it is clear the person has urgent needs.